davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

         >>= restartServer commandLine serverProcess
 {% endhighlight %}

-`buildAndServe` takes a `CommandLine` and `MVar`s that may contain our build and server processes.
+`buildAndServe` takes a `CommandLine` and the `MVar`s that may contain our build and server processes.
 The `CommandLine` contains options passed from the user.

 {% highlight haskell %}
 data CommandLine = CommandLine